Table of Contents Show

 Discussions about whose turn it is to clean the dishes will be a lot less awkward if you have a written agreement beforehand.
 Keeping to the roommate agreement will ensure a suitable living situation for both parties throughout the lease term.

 Is a roommate agreement legally binding?Is a roommate agreement legally binding?

-Any financial obligations listing in the agreement is enforceable by law.
+Any financial obligations listing in the agreement are enforceable by law.
 Meaning that if your roommate doesn’t pay their end, then you can sue them.
 But regardless of that, the rental agreement on the apartment is still binding.
 That’s despite whatever issues you and your roommate might be having.
 In the landlord’s eyes, their only legal responsibility is to the tenant that signed the lease.

 Those monthly payments will still have to be made even if one roommate fails to contribute their share.
 A legal principle is known as joint, and several liabilities hold that all tenants are equally responsible for the rental amount listed in the lease.
 This means that if one roommate doesn’t pay their share, the landlord can demand the entire share from any tenant mentioned in the lease agreement.

 How to create an agreementHow to create an agreement

 Drawing up the terms of a roommate agreement is relatively simple and should be done once the lease agreement is signed.
 Sit down with your roommate over a coffee or beer and hash out the details of the contract.
 It’s best if you’re both open about past issues you’ve had with roommates and are upfront about any deal-breakers.

 A roommate agreement will typically include:A roommate agreement will typically include: